faylward/ncldv_markersearch/README.md

 # ncldv_markersearch
-Script for annotating and merging phylogenetic marker proteins in nucleocytoplasmic large DNA virus genomes.
+NCLDV_Markersearch: A script for identifying phylogenetic marker genes in NCLDV and generating concatenated alignments.

-This script will search a file of proteins against a set of 10 curated Hidden Markov Models for protein families prevalent in NCLDV.
-Proteins that have hits to the same HMM and form non-overlapping alignments with that HMM will be merged together and output as a single aa sequence assuming they are encoded close together on the genome.
+This script will search a file of proteins against a set of 10 curated Hidden Markov Models for protein families prevalent in Nucleo-Cytoplasmic Large DNA Viruses (NCLDV).
+Proteins that have hits to the same HMM, form non-overlapping alignments with that HMM, and are located within a certain defined proximity on the same contig will be joined together and output as a single amino sequence.
+This facilitates the phylogenomic analysis of NCLDV that have split genes.

 The program assumes protein IDs are provided in the Prodigal format (i.e., contigname_1, contigname_2, etc).
+This is needed for sorting the output and ensuring that proteins are joined properly.
+The simple prodigal launcher script "prodigal_launcher.py" is provided to assist with this.
 The program requires HMMER3 and the SeqIO package of Biopython.
+Additinally, if you wish to produce concatenated alignment Clustal Omega is also required (in your PATH).

 For questions or comments please contact Frank Aylward at faylward at vt.edu

-### USAGE: python ncldv_markersearch.py <directory of protein .faa files> <proximity of genes to merge> <proximity to search for genes to merge (integer)>
+### MINIMAL USAGE: python ncldv_markersearch.py -i <directory of protein .faa files> -n <name of prefix for output files>

+### Options

+**-p, --proximity**
 The proximity of genes to merge is the number of genes up- and down-stream of the initial hit that the program will search for additional hits to merge.
 Hits outside this range will be considered independent hits.
+Default is 3.

+**-c, --cpus**
+How many CPUs/threads to use for the hmmsearch and clustal steps

+**-m, --markerset**
+Markers to use.
+Must be comma-separated list of the following: A32,D5,SFII,mcp,mRNAc,PolB,RNAPL,RNAPS,RNR,VLTF3.
+The default is A32,mcp,SFII,PolB,VLTF3.

+**-r, --redo**
+If you have already run script and you want to re-run it with different parameters, you can use the -r flag to avoid re-running HMMER (this saves a bit of time if you're running multiple times)

+**-c, --concat**
+If this option is specified the script will also output a concatenated alignment of the chose marker genes (FASTA format, one entry per taxa, each marker gene aligned separately with Clustal Omega)

+**-a, --allhits**
+If this option is specified then all hits marker genes (that are above the predefined bit score thresholds) will be output.
+This option is not compatible with the -c option.
+This can be useful if you want to see if certain marker genes are present in multiple copies.

 ### Output
-ncldv_markersearch.py provides several output files:
+ncldv_markersearch.py provides several output files, all with the prefix designated with the -n option:

-full_output.txt         This is the main tab-delimited output file that provides the annotation results.
+*full_output.txt         This is the main tab-delimited output file that provides the annotation results.

-ncldv_markersearch.faa  This is the protein file with all merged and unmerged proteins with best hits to the HMMs.
+*.faa  This is the protein file with all merged and unmerged proteins with best hits to the HMMs.
 Proteins are re-named to accommodate potential merged proteins.

-raw_output.txt          This is the parsed raw HMMER3 output.
-It can be used as a reference for debugging.
+*raw_output.txt          This is the parsed raw HMMER3 output (no marker gene joining).
+It can be used as a reference for debugging, but you can usually ignore it.

-cogs.txt                This is a cogs-formatted file that can be used as input for an ETE3 species tree workflow (http://etetoolkit.org/documentation/ete-build/).
+*.cogs.txt                This is a cogs-formatted file, in the same general format used by the ETE3 toolkit, and it's used as a reference for producing the concatenated alignment.
+You can also use it with the *.faa output file if you want to make a tree with the ETE3 toolkit instead.

+*.table.tsv              This is an occurrence table for the number of marker genes that were identified for each file in the input folder.
+Note that if several query proteins with hits to the same marker gene were joined they only counted once.
+Also, this table will only show multiple hits if the -a option is used, otherwise only best hits are recorded.

+*.concat.aln           If the -c option is chosen then a concatenated alignment is produced.
+This is FASTA formatted, each marker gene is aligned separately, and strings of X are used to fill spaces left by missing marker genes.
+This alignment is not trimmed in any way, so you may wish to process it further before phylogenetic analysis.

+(http://etetoolkit.org/documentation/ete-build/).